jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/books/2018-02-04-the-mancode-quotes.md

 > A solid inner circle can help you sharpen you skills and focus your thoughts.

 > Negative thoughts are habit forming; thankfully, so are positive thoughts.
-With practice --- ad with a little help from your closest comrades --- you can form the habit of focusing on God's priorities and your own possibilities.
+With practice --- and with a little help from your closest comrades --- you can form the habit of focusing on God's priorities and your own possibilities.

 > If you do your part today, the future has a way of taking care of itself.